 Communications - Communications interns will get a firsthand experience of the everyday functions of a press department.
 As a press intern, you would work daily with news outlets from around the county while monitoring breaking news stories.
-Your responsibilities would include monitoring blogs and newspapers, building and updating press lists, transcribing Council Member Gilmore's speeches and press appearances and assisting the communications staff with press requests.
-Prior experience in political/government communication is not required, but is helpful.
+Your responsibilities would include monitoring blogs and newspapers, building and updating press lists, transcribing Council Member Gilmore's speeches, press appearances and assisting the communications staff with press requests.
+Prior experience in political/government communication is not required but is helpful.
 Strong writing, communication, and problem-solving skills are necessary.
 Communications interns will work on 2 shifts, one in the morning and one in the afternoon.

 Direct Marketing - Direct Marketing intern duties include assisting in direct marketing projects - which includes helping execute the coordination of house parties, online campaigns, direct mail projects and phone banks.
 Interns will be expected to help answer constituent questions, send out the OOEG material packets and participate in grassroots events in the area.
-Familiarity with Google Drive (Google Sheets) and a plus, along with the willingness to work long hours and weekends--endless energy and commitment to changing the future of our country are desired.
+Familiarity with Google Drive (Google Sheets) and a plus, along with the willingness to work long hours and weekends--endless energy and commitment to changing the future of our city are desired.

 Research/Policy – Interns will assist in transcribing, monitoring media, compiling and analyzing hard copies of newspapers, compiling and analyzing campaign finance reports.
 Policy interns needed to perform a range of tasks, which may include but are not limited to: answering the phone, running errands, helping to manage a database of volunteers, research, and various administrative tasks.
 We will accept applications from people with a range of backgrounds.